cits5501/cits5501.github.io/assets/project/project-spec.md

     marks being awarded.

-## Extension tasks
+## Challenge tasks

-You may submit an answer to either of the following questions for 3 bonus marks, awarded at the discretion of the unit coordinator based on the coherence and quality of the answer.
+You may submit an answer to either of the following questions for up to 3 bonus marks, awarded at the discretion of the unit coordinator based on the coherence and quality of the answer.
 These 3 bonus marks cannot take your final mark higher than \totalmarks{}.